React Hooks Guide for Fraud Buster API Integration

 Overview

-Welcome to the useAPI guide.
-This document provides all the necessary instructions to help you integrate and utilize the useAPI custom React hook within your application.
-This hook is designed to simplify sending API requests and handling responses, including managing loading states and errors.
+Welcome to the useAPI Hook guide!
+This document provides step-by-step instructions to help you integrate and utilize the useAPI custom React hook for seamless API interactions.

 Prerequisites